JohanTokarskij/OpenWeatherMapAPI-ETL-Docker-Airflow-MySQL-Python/README.md

 ### Accessing the Data

-All fetched and transformed weather data is stored in the `weather_db` database, with a separate table for each location.
-This database is accessible via MySQL:
+All fetched and transformed weather data is stored in the `weather_db` database.
+Each location's data is stored in a distinct table named after the location.
+The `_location_id_table` is a key table in the database, uniquely mapping each location to its ID, name, and geographical coordinates (latitude and longitude).

+The database is accessible via MySQL:

 - **Host**: `localhost`
 - **Port**: `3306`